ankane/AnomalyDetection.rb/README.md

   alpha: 0.05,          # level of statistical significance
   max_anoms: 0.1,       # maximum number of anomalies as percent of data
   direction: "both",    # pos, neg, or both
-  plot: false,          # plot the time series and anomalies
   verbose: false        # show progress
 )
 ```